How air purifiers can protect you from fine particle pollution

 Chart listing types of PM and their sources

 While this information can certainly be frightening, there is good news!
 Due to decreased usage of burning coal and improved regulations for transportation standards and industry practices (among other factors), annual emissions of PM10 and PM2.5 have fallen drastically since 1970 (by 80% for PM10 and 85% for PM2.5).
 However, since the 2000s, these numbers have not continued to drop; instead, they have begun to fluctuate.
 A couple of factors that may explain this phenomenon are increased combustion from wood burning in homes and the use of biomass in the industrial setting, both of which emit a great deal of PM1.
 Furthermore, emissions from road transportation and industry processes in general still pose significant health risks, leaving each and every one of us vulnerable.
-These dangers may be caused outside, but inside the home is where these PMs become trapped and leave us exposed.
+These dangers may be caused outside, but inside the home is where these PMs become trapped and leave us exposed the longest.
 Remember: indoor air is 7-10x more polluted than outdoor air!

 Wood burning in a fireplace